splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

      - ``http.forwarded.for``
      - Updated to reflect latest attribute definition.

-\* The HTTP method attribute is stored as a system tag by default.
-So, you don't need to index this tag to use it as a TMS or MMS.
-The corresponding Troubleshooting MetricSet (TMS) is HTTP Method and its corresponding Monitoring MetricSet is sf_httpMethod.

 How to determine if your Splunk APM experience might be affected
 ===================================================================